bflaven/assets-for-Zambia-training/1_introduction/1_5_leveraging_on_fmm_experience.md

 ```

 **8. Fonts**<br>
-Usage of google fonts, related ot the theme
+Intensive usage of Google fonts, linked with the theme selected.
-You are using some Google fonts for

 - from fonts.googleapis.com
 ``` html